 As you fill a new prescription, you might not think of the impact it could have on your eyes.
 Yet some prescription drugs and even a few over-the-counter remedies can have serious visual side effects.

 As you fill out a new prescription, you might not think of the impact it could have on your eyes.
 Yet some prescription drugs and even a few over-the-counter remedies can have serious visual side effects.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A few stand out, although you should check for potential visual side effects with any new medication.
-This list offers just a few common culprits.
+According to ophthalmologist Richard Gans, MD, a few stand out in particular, but you should always check for potential visual side effects with any new medication.

-Antimalarials: For example, Plaquenil — used to treat malaria, lupus and arthritis — also has toxic effects on the retina.
+Antimalarials — For example, Plaquenil (hydroxychloroquine) — used to treat malaria, lupus and arthritis — also has toxic effects on the retina.

 Anyone taking medications such as cortisone and others listed above may experience visual side effects.

-Always read the warning labels, too — especially if you have a condition such as glaucoma or diabetes.
+Always read the warning labels too, he says — especially if you have a condition such as glaucoma or diabetes.
 A variety of medications have warnings that patients with glaucoma shouldn’t take them.